 JavaScript lies at the heart of the client-side of any application.
 This is because your application’s front end roughly amounts to some JavaScript code running on your browser.

-To illustrate this, let's take a simple example of an online transaction.
-When you carry out a transaction on a website, it runs some JavaScript to grab your credentials from the input fields and process them.
-However, the developers can easily run some additional JavaScript to do something detrimental with that information.
+To illustrate this, let’s take a simple example of an online transaction.
+When you carry out a transaction on a website, it runs some JavaScript to grab your credentials from the user input fields and process them.
+However, the developers can easily run some additional malicious JavaScript code to do something detrimental with that information.

 That’s precisely what XSS is.
 An attacker can exploit your application’s vulnerability to inject some malicious script into your user’s browser, carrying out an XSS attack.
 Now that you know what an XSS attack is, let’s understand how it can happen with an example.